The problem

 We can solve this problem by using a hashmap.

-• We are going to create a hashmap for s1 which will stay the same.
+- We are going to create a hashmap for

-• We are also going to have a hashmap for s2 which will contain only the characters of the current window.
-So, every time we create a window, we only add the new character and maybe remove the character that was on the left.
+s2which will contain only the characters of the current window.
+So, every time we create a window, we only add the new character and maybe remove the character that was on the left. - Once we have those hashmaps, we are going to compare them to check if they are equal.

 This solution will take O(n * m) time complexity, but we can optimize it further and get O(n) time.